tzutongkao/Kao_Lab/_pages/openings.md

 ### PhD
 As the national research institution, Academia Sinica offers PhD and master's programs in collaboration with major research universities in Taiwan.
 If you are interested in doing PhD research, please contact [Chuan Ku](mailto:chuanku@gate.sinica.edu.tw) first before submitting your online application.
+Shortlisted applicants may be invited to an onsite interview with funded travel and accommodation.

 #### Programs
 * [Taiwan International Graduate Program (TIGP)](http://tigp.sinica.edu.tw/) (application deadline: January/February)